Chapter 5. COM Servers

 When you build an inproc server, ATL standard

-build options define the _USRDLL
+build options define the _USRDLL preprocessor symbol.
+This

-causes the _ClassFactoryCreatorClass
+causes the _ClassFactoryCreatorClass typedef to evaluate

-class that creates a CComObjectCached<cf>
+to a CComCreator class that creates a CComObjectCached<cf> version of your class object

-.
-Out-of-process servers evaluate the typedef as a CComCreator
+class cf. Out-of-process servers evaluate the typedef as a CComCreator class that creates a CComObjectNoLock<cf> version of the class object

-class cf
+class cf.

 Class Object Usage of CComObjectCached and CComObjectNoLock

-As described in Chapter 4, “Objects in ATL,” the CComObjectCached::AddRef
+As described in Chapter 4, “Objects in ATL,” the CComObjectCached::AddRef method does not

 increment the server’s lock count until the cached object’s

-doesn’t decrement the server’s lock count until the cached object’s
+reference count changes from 1 to 2.
+Similarly, Release doesn’t decrement the server’s lock count until the cached object’s

 reference count changes from 2 to 1.

-ATL caches the IUnknown
+ATL caches the IUnknown interface

 pointer to an inproc server’s class object in the object map.
 This